-- Once upon a time, the Bodhisatta began the tale, a famous minstrel got drunk and decided to tie his lute around his neck and take his wife swimming in the river.
-As the minstrel should have predicted, water filled the lute and weighed him down so he began to sink.
+- Once upon a time, the Bodhisatta began the tale, when a famous minstrel got drunk, he tied his lute around his neck and took his wife swimming in the river.
+As the minstrel should have predicted, water filled the lute and weighed him down, so he began to sink.
 His wife swam back to shore and could see that her husband was about to drown.
-She called out asking him to quickly teach her one song so she could earn a living when he was gone.
+She called out, asking him to quickly teach her one song so she could earn a living when he was gone.
 But he said he could not—water usually keeps people alive, but at that very moment, due to his foolishness, it was killing him.

 After hearing the story, the king said, “I cannot understand cryptic messages like this.
 Just catch the thieves and bring them to me.”
 But the Bodhisatta was determined to protect the foolish king, so he told another story.

 - A village potter got all his clay from a deep pit inside a cave.
 One time while he was inside digging, a large storm sprang up and the heavy rain caused a flood that collapsed the pit, so the clay that gave the potter his livelihood crushed his head.

 Again the king said he did not want to interpret hidden meanings.
 “Catch them and hand them over to me,” he said.
 But to avoid publicly naming the king, the Bodhisatta told another story.

-- A man’s house caught fire and he ordered another man to run in and save his property.
-But he didn’t get out in time and fire, which usually cooks food and keeps people warm, killed him.
+- A man’s house caught fire, and he ordered another man to run in and save his property.
+But he didn’t get out in time, so fire, which usually cooks food and keeps people warm, killed him.

 The king did not understand and said, “Just bring me the thieves.”
 Instead, the Bodhisatta told another story.

 - A man once ate so much food he could not digest it.
 So that which normally sustains life killed him.

 As before, the king said, “If you are able, bring me the thieves.”
 Still hoping to make the king understand, he told another story.